rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 * **FQDN**: client_*.rockylinux.org: allows FQDNs starting with client_ from the rockylinux.org domain
 * `*` for everybody

-Specification of multiple clients is possible on the same line separated by a space.
+Multiple client specifications are possible on the same line, separated by a space.

 ### Permissions on resources